menome/neo4j-spatial-experiments/2_boreholes/readme.md

 ## Visualizing the Borehole Data

 There are a number of ways to visulize borehole data.
-Log plots that show the lithology, although these typically rely on commercial softwr
+Log plots that show the lithology, although these typically rely on commercial software

 ### Visualizing using Leapfrog